Melinda Fabian Melinda Fabian

 “Let the Fun Begin” delves into the quiet anticipation and limitless possibility an artist feels when faced with a fresh canvas.
 This compact work measures just 4.5" by 3.5" framed, yet it carries an expansive narrative, rendered entirely through the delicate interplay of white paper sculpted onto a vivid watercolor background.

 The artwork is a three-dimensional paper sculpture that meticulously depicts a painter’s workspace.
 You’ll find a carefully arranged palette with circular wells, paint tubes scattered in casual disarray, and a brush—and a pencil—all crafted with precision from acid-free white paper and adhered onto a textured surface.
 The monochromatic white palette emphasizes form and shadow, turning the familiar tools of the artist into an abstract study of shape and volume.
-This white relief is set against a bright and dynamic backdrop of blues and teals, creating a sharp contrast that heightens the sense of depth and dimensionality.
+This white relief is set against a bright and dynamic backdrop of blues and teals, creating a sharp contrast that heightens the sense of depth and dimension.

 The inspiration behind “Let the Fun Begin” came from reflecting on that unique moment when an artist stands before a blank, white canvas—a clean slate full of potential.
 It is a space of endless choices and creative freedom, where nothing has been decided and everything is possible.
 I wanted to express that quiet suspense and the exhilaration of beginning something entirely new.
 The title itself hints at this transition: the “white play” represents the pristine canvas, and the “begin” points to the spark of action, the moment when ideas spring to life.